The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Introduction

+The SLACS sample probes a low-redshift range up to $z\sim0.5$ with a median redshift of $z\sim0.2$ \citep{Gavazzi2012}.
+Another lens sample is from the Strong Lensing Legacy Survey (SL2S), which spans a range of $z=0.2-0.9$ with a median redshift of $z=0.5$, making it a good high-redshift complement to the SLACS survey, as both surveys probe galaxies with similar sizes and velocity distributions \citep{Jackson2010}.
+One key result from analyzing the SL2S lenses is that the total mass density slopes of individual galaxies do not appear to evolve over time \citep{Sonnenfeld2015} while the average slope of the population of lens galaxies becomes steeper over time \citep[e.g.,][]{Bolton2012, Sahu2023}.

-ETGs are of very high interest in astrophysics as their formation and evolution are still unclear.
+Early-type galaxies are of very high interest in astrophysics as their formation and evolution are still unclear.
 They are characterized by their old stellar populations, red colors, small amount of cold gas and dust, and lack of spiral arms \citep{Cappellari2016}.
-The current picture is that ETGs are the result of a hierarchical merging scenario: big structures form through the merging of smaller structures \citep{Toomre1972, Kauffmann1993,White1991,Cole2000}.
-During a merger, the central regions of the galaxies can be disrupted by the interaction of two supermassive black holes (SMBHs) that remove stars from the central regions, leading to the formation of a core \citep{Faber1997,Milosavljevic2002}.
-Another requirement for core formation is the lack of cold gas, which would lead to a nuclear star burst that fills the depleted region in the center.
-Studies showed that the mass of the SMBH in the center correlates with the mass absent from the nucleus \citep{Graham2005,Kormendy2009,Rusli2013,Dullo2014}.
+The current picture is that ETGs are the result of a hierarchical merging scenario: big structures form through the merger of smaller structures \citep{Toomre1972, Kauffmann1993,White1991,Cole2000}.
+During a merger, the central regions of the galaxies can be disrupted by the interaction of two supermassive black holes (SMBHs), which remove stars from the central regions, leading to the formation of a core \citep{Faber1997,Milosavljevic2002}.
+Another requirement for core formation is the lack of cold gas, which, if present, would lead to a nuclear star burst that would fill the depleted region in the center.
+Studies show that the mass of the SMBH in the center correlates with the mass absent from the nucleus \citep{Graham2005,Kormendy2009,Rusli2013,Dullo2014}.
+The cores formed in this way in the center of massive ellipticals typically have sizes of between tens of parsecs and a few hundred parsecs (e.g., \citealt{Dullo2014}).
+Cores larger than 1 kpc are rare.
+The largest observed cores are of the order of 3 kpc; for example, that observed in the massive brightest cluster galaxy of Abell 2261 \citep{Postman2012,Nasim2021}.